NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/App.rst

 The optional *group* parameter can be used to specify into which :doc:`group<Group>` the node should be created, *None* meaning the project's top level.

-In case 2 plug-ins can encode the same format, e.g: WritePFM and WriteOIIO can both write .pfm files, internally Natron picks the "best" OpenFX plug-in to encode the image sequence/video according to the settings in the Preferences of Natron.
+In case 2 plug-ins can encode the same format, e.g. WritePFM and WriteOIIO can both write .pfm files, internally Natron picks the "best" OpenFX plug-in to encode the image sequence/video according to the settings in the Preferences of Natron.
 If however you need a specific decoder to encode the file format, you can use